baradhiren/baradhiren/content/posts/2021-06-22-qas-guide-to-toptal-interview.md

 ### Project

 If you passed the technical round you will be given a project.
+You will receive a project requirement document and what other tasks you may have to fulfill.
+This may contain multiple tasks.
+Such as:

-You will be starting from scratch and covering everything.
-Like an Automation framework with CI/CD implementation.
+* Create an Automation framework with complete CI/CD implementation.
+* Create a test plan with UI and API test cases for some specific application.
+* Create performance test cases for some specific scenario.

 You will have one week's time to complete the project and submit it.

 ### Retrospecting your Choices